file-format/Products/content/en/email/java/java-libpst/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title"><strong>Extract Email Addresses from PST File in Java Apps</strong></h2>
 <p>java-libpst API enables Java developers to extract email addresses and other details from PST files inside their own Java applications.
-Developers can easily go through every email and read the mail which is an attachment of an email.</p>
+Developers can easily go through e email and read the mail which is an attachment of an email.</p>
 <p> </p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}